 If you ever want to see one of the best several minutes in American cinema, then look no further than the early meeting between Tom Hanks and Philip Seymour Hoffman in “Charlie Wilson’s War.”
 They meet about a covert war against the Soviet Union just as Hanks is being investigated as a member of Congress doing drugs in the presence of people being investigated by the feds.

-Director Mike Nichols spins his tale, which is based on the true story of former U.S. Congressman Charles Wilson of Texas, with his usual competence and the Hanks-Hoffman meeting is just pitch-perfect and simply the best reason to watch this film.
+Director Mike Nichols spins his tale, which is based on the true story of former U.S. Congressman Charles Wilson of Texas, with his usual competence and the Hanks-Hoffman meeting and then their work for another 15 minutes is just pitch-perfect and simply the best reason to watch this film.
 The entire effort is solid if not great, but these two actors fencing with each other and those in their respective worlds is just great filmmaking.
+Hoffman nabbed an Oscar nomination for his work here.

 The two make an unlikely pair, but become uniquely effective in putting together a covert (that’s secret to you and me) international coalition that sends guns and money to the Afghan rebels.
 Hanks does his part in the halls of Congress while Hoffman makes sure the right stuff is getting into the right hands.